jveitchmichaelis/deeplabel/README.md

 **Windows**

-Unfortunately you need to install OpenCV from source, because the official versions don't include the contrib modules (which include tracking algorithms).
-Or just download a DeepLabel release from here.
+Unfortunately you need to install OpenCV from source, because the official binary releases don't include the contrib modules (which include tracking algorithms and DNN support).
+Or just download a DeepLabel release from [here](https://github.com/jveitchmichaelis/deeplabel/releases).

 Once you've installed OpenCV...(!)